 There’s been no shortage of challenges facing the world in 2017.
 Extreme weather incidents, increased economic inequality and shrinking civic space, just to name a few, threaten a future that benefits both people and planet.
-These and other global issues have emphasised more than ever the need for and the power of purpose-driven business.
+These and other global issues have emphasized more than ever the need for and the power of purpose-driven business.

-We are excited to continue to work with all of you in 2018 to help ensure that the B Team can help to catalyse a better way of doing business for the wellbeing of people and the planet.
+We are excited to continue to work with all of you in 2018 to help ensure that the B Team can help to catalyze a better way of doing business for the wellbeing of people and the planet.

 Here are some of the highlights from the last year: